taylorrose/wizard-murder-mystery/04_EVIDENCE_PACK.md

 The Minister insists on transparency but someone ELSE wants this buried.
 Why?

-Vale's records don't match.
+Blackwood's records don't match.
 Vane confirmed— no history before 5 years ago.
 Identity constructed?
 But by whom?